reiniscirpons/SummerProject2019/README.md

 ## To do:
 1. How do we know were done?
   * What is the end goal?
-A: A protocol of distributing a number of reads to each sample in an efficient manner.
+  A: A protocol of distributing the number of reads to each sample in a manner which maximizes the power of the test used to find driving mutations.
   * What metrics do we assess our allocation protocol by?
-Coverage?
+  A: We look at the power of tests detecting driver mutations in the gene.
   * If we assume perfect knowledge, what is the best protocol we can come up with?
   * Does best change if we are targeting coverage of a specific gene instead of looking at everything in general?
 2. What are we permitted to do?
   * What are the inputs?
   A: Size of genome and proportion of tumor in sample.
+Initially we assume this is free.
+  Later we can incorporate cost.
   * How does the distribution proceed?
 Do we have to allocate reads all at once, or can we run it in rounds?
+  A: Initially look at
+  *
 3. What is the case for a single sample?
   * Best strategy is to allocate all our reads.
   * What about efficiency: What is the least amount of reads we have to allocate to guarantee some metric?